Common questions asked by patients considering Breast Augmentation or Breast Reduction Surgery

 People who care about how they look are often fond of exercising regularly.
 Women who are having plastic or cosmetic surgery want to know how soon they can exercise again – run, cycle, do yoga or attend gym classes such as Pump, Spin and Body Balance – after having an augmentation procedure.

 The answer is dependent on a number of things.

 In terms of when you can return to exercise after breast surgery, our breast specialist Plastic Surgeon’s can give you general estimates.
-During a consultation and during follow-up surgical visits, they can give you more individualised advice.
+During a consultation and during a follow-up surgical visits, they can give you more individualised advice.
 Often it will depend on how you’re healing and whether or not you’re experiencing any unexpected problems.
-However, sometimes flexibility is required, because healing after surgery cannot always be predicted with accuracy and everyone is different.
+However, sometimes flexibility is required because healing after surgery cannot always be predicted with accuracy and everyone is different.